barangulesen/bitsound/README.md

 * [Howler.js](http://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library) by James Simpson
 * [Reconnecting-Websocket](https://github.com/joewalnes/reconnecting-websocket) by Joe Walnes

-BitListen uses these APIs:
+BitSound uses these APIs:

 * [Blockchain.info](https://blockchain.info/) WebSocket API (For Transactions)
 * [Bitstamp.net](https://www.bitstamp.net/) WebSocket API (For Price Ticker)

 ### License ###

-If you distribute this project in part or in full, please attribute with a link to [the GitHub page](https://github.com/MaxLaumeister/bitlisten).
+If you distribute this project in part or in full, please attribute with a link to [the GitHub page](https://github.com/barangulesen/bitsound).
 This software is available under the MIT License, details in the included `LICENSE.md` file.